ajp3s/pew_pew_die/README.md

   - Player 2:
     - Move: WASD
     - Shoot: Left CTRL
-- Every player got only 3 bullets in his clip and if they shot them all,
+- Every player got only 3 bullets in available and if they shoot them all at once,
 - they have to wait until the bullets leave the screen or hit the opponent to shoot more.

 ## Screenshots
 ![Screenshot (25).png](screenshots%2FScreenshot%20%2825%29.png)
 ![Screenshot (26).png](screenshots%2FScreenshot%20%2826%29.png)